nycbeardo/nycbeardo/README.md

 # About:

-Pronouns: he/him/his

-NYC-based Creative Technologist with frontend engineering experience who loves to create artful, accessible, and functional things for the web.
+I am a Creative Technologist based in NYC who loves to create artful, accessible, and functional web content.
 I am open to collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology.
-In addition, I aim to build projects promoting accessibility and fair access to data.
+I also aim to build projects that promote accessibility and fair access to data.

 <br/>